 Business experience and love of Church

-When Rev. Spencer assumed the presidency July 1, 2014, he said the role presented a unique opportunity "to bring together my expertise in finance and business and my love for the Church."
+When Dr. Spencer assumed the presidency July 1, 2014, he said the role presented a unique opportunity "to bring together my expertise in finance and business and my love for the Church."

-Rev. Spencer served as President and CEO of Habitat for Humanity of Charlotte before joining the Board staff.
+Dr. Spencer served as President and CEO of Habitat for Humanity of Charlotte before joining the Board staff.
 The North Carolina affiliate is among Habitat's largest and most dynamic in the United States.
-Previously, Rev. Spencer spent 15 years in healthcare real estate with Cogdell Spencer Inc., rising to CEO when the company went public in 2005.
+Previously, Dr. Spencer spent 15 years in healthcare real estate with Cogdell Spencer Inc., rising to CEO when the company went public in 2005.

 Service to the Church

-Rev. Spencer earned the Master of Divinity at Union Presbyterian Seminary, Charlotte.
+Dr. Spencer earned the Doctor of Ministry and the Master of Divinity at Union Presbyterian Seminary, Charlotte.
 He holds a B.A. with honors in German from the University of North Carolina, Chapel Hill, where he was a Morehead Scholar, and is a Baker Scholar graduate of Harvard Business School.